holmstead/pands-weekly-tasks/README.md

 # pands-weekly-tasks

-This repository contains solutions to the weekly problem sheets in the module Programming and Scripting, ATU.
+This repository contains solutions to the weekly problem sheets in the module Programming and Scripting, 2024 @ ATU.

+## Contents:

 | Week | script       |
 |-----:|--------------|